Redbrainltd/shopify-api-js/docs/reference/clients/Storefront.md

   });

   // use sessionId to retrieve session from app's session storage
-  // getSessionFromStorage() must be provided by application const session = await getSessionFromStorage(sessionId);
+  // getSessionFromStorage() must be provided by the application const session = await getSessionFromStorage(sessionId);

-  const adminApiClient = new shopify.clients.Rest({session});
-  const storefrontTokenResponse = await adminApiClient.post({
-    path: 'storefront_access_tokens',
-    data: {
-      storefront_access_token: {
-        title: 'This is my test access token',
-      },
-    },
-  });

-  const storefrontAccessToken =
-    storefrontTokenResponse.body.storefront_access_token.access_token;

-  // For simplicity, this example creates a token every time it's called, but that is not ideal.
-  // You can fetch existing Storefront access tokens using the Admin API client. const storefrontClient = new shopify.clients.Storefront({
+  const client = new shopify.clients.Storefront({
-    domain: session.shop,
-    storefrontAccessToken,
+    session,
     apiVersion: ApiVersion.January23,
   });
 });